spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-architectural-walkthrough-spryker-commerce-os.md

 {% endinfo_block %}

-This document explains the Spryker architecture and how things work all together.
+This tutorial explains the Spryker architecture and how things work altogether.
 It challenges you to implement a simple functionality in the backend application to reverse a string and then to let the frontend application connect to the backend application to use this functionality and show the result on a webpage in the shop.

 ## Challenge description